 You can still make it a home away from home, but it’s not a place to accommodate many people, for example.
 Especially kids.
 Besides, facilities like chemical toilets can bit the trickiest part of it.
 Again, it’s not for everyone.

-It’s important to remember that staying in the middle of a valley also requires shopping for food or asking for take away sometimes.
+It’s important to remember that staying in the middle of a valley also requires shopping for food or asking for taking away sometimes.
 We’re always repaired and usually have food with us.

 But we found a Coop-supermarket in the village next door- Llanwrst – that had all suppliers that we would need for the four days we spent there.

 So, we spent most of the time inside.
-It was windy, cold and we didn’t have too much options than enjoying some drinks and snacks while looking the soaking wet valley outside.
+It was windy and cold and we didn’t have too many options other than enjoying some drinks and snacks while looking at the soaking wet valley outside.
 At least it was cosy inside the caravan.

 But that’s when the lack of space starts to speak for itself.
 We always have music as entertainment and I can’t even imagine being without one of our playlists on the road – as you all know.

-But staying in a teeny-tiny caravan can also being boring, if you’re stuck inside for long hours.
+But staying in a teeny-tiny caravan can also be boring if you’re stuck inside for long hours.
 We had a bench outside that was useful when we wanted to have our breakfast out in the woods.

 Luckily, the weather improved quite quickly the following days, and we could enjoy walkings, cyclings and all the time exploring nature spots that this gorgeous North Wales has to offer.

 Sleeping in the caravan was also okay.
-Bed was comfy as well.
-I didn’t have any trouble to sleep in a space that is right next to a chemical toilet, for example.
+The bed was comfy as well.
+I didn’t have any trouble sleeping in a space that is right next to a chemical toilet, for example.

 However, the toilet itself was the pain in the arse- literally- of this kind of accommodation.
 We knew where we would be getting into when we booked this Airbnb, though.
 And I know that chemical toilets are Eco-friendly as well and it’s a plus when we think about ecotourism.

 Seriously.
-From the flash system to the space on it and its self cleaning, just a nightmare for me.
+From the flash system to the space on it and its self-cleaning, it was just a nightmare for me.

-I would say it’s a place to spend only few days.
-Perhaps, it’s the cheapest way of being that area too, considering that we paid only£200 for four days.
+I would say it’s a place to spend only a few days.
+Perhaps, it’s the cheapest way of being in that area too, considering that we paid only£200 for four days.

-And I do recommend the experience of staying in a RV, anyway.
-Just be aware of the perks of sharing a small space like this during your holidays.
+And I do recommend the experience of staying in an RV, anyway.
+Just be aware of the cons of sharing a small space like this during your holidays.

-So, let me know if you already staying in campervans before and how is your relationship with chemical toilets? 😉
+So, let me know if you have already stayed in campervans before and how is your relationship with chemical toilets? 😉